Lawyers and Law Firms - $2,500 - $5,000

 Finalizing the documents after your approval;

-Printing your documents (including a Trust Certification, Trust Transfer Deed and Preliminary Change of Ownership Report);
+Printing your documents (including a Trust Transfer Deed, Preliminary Change of Ownership Report, and other necessary documents);

 Meeting at your home with a notary (at our cost) to properly notarize your documents (Generally 60-90 minutes);